lucasvsouza28/memory-game/readme.md

 - Run `yarn` or `npm i`
 - Run `yarn dev` or `npm run dev` to start Vite in development mode
 - Run `yarn build` to build for production

+> you will also need a project on Google Firebase with authentication and Realtime Database enabled.
+> Check the needed env variables on `src/services/firebase.ts` file

 ## Where is it published?
 Currently published at [Netlify](http://memory-game-fem.netlify.app/)